Written-off vehicles are classed as either a statutory write-off or a repairable write-off.

 Insurers - within seven days of writing off a registered or unregistered notifiable vehicle.

-Dismantlers, wreckers and repairers - within seven days of acquiring a registered or unregistered notifiable vehicle that has been written-off - this includes vehicles or parts of a vehicle bearing a vehicle identification plate or vehicle identification number.
+Dismantlers, wreckers and repairers - within seven days of acquiring a registered or unregistered notifiable vehicle that has been written off - this includes vehicles or parts of a vehicle bearing a vehicle identification plate or vehicle identification number.

-Auctioneers and motor vehicle dealers - within seven days of acquiring, but before auctioning or disposing of, a registered or unregistered written-off notifiable vehicle.
+Auctioneers and motor vehicle dealers - within seven days of acquiring, but before auctioning or disposing of, a registered or unregistered written off notifiable vehicle.

-Written-off vehicle notices
+Written off vehicle notices

-Written-off vehicle notices must be attached to a notifiable vehicle as soon as possible and before the vehicle is sold or otherwise disposed of.
+Written off vehicle notices must be attached to a notifiable vehicle as soon as possible and before the vehicle is sold or otherwise disposed of.

 If it's intended to cancel the registration of a notifiable vehicle, a notification must also be completed and accompany the application for registration cancellation.

-Importing a notifiable written-off vehicle into South Australia
+Importing a notifiable written off vehicle into South Australia

 You must notify within seven days of bringing the vehicle into South Australia:

-- a written-off vehicle
+- a written off vehicle

 - a part of a vehicle bearing a vehicle identification plate or vehicle identification number.

-Notification is not required in South Australia, if the current status has been recorded on an interstate written-off vehicle register.
+Notification is not required in South Australia if the current status has been recorded on an interstate written off vehicle register.

 What is a notifiable vehicle

-A notifiable vehicle is a written-off vehicle that is less than 15 years from its date of manufacture and is:
+A notifiable vehicle is a written off vehicle that is:

-- a motor vehicle with a Gross Vehicle Mass (GVM) not greater than 4.5 tonnes to which Australian Design Rules apply
+- a category 2 vehicle that is less than 15 years of age from its date of manufacture with a GVM not greater than 4.5 tonnes to which Australian Design Rules apply

-- a motorbike
+- a motorbike (less than 15 years of age)

-- a caravan
+- a caravan (less than 15 years of age)

 - a trailer with a GVM greater than 4.5 tonnes